KIJO’s Website Critique: How the Tesla Website Sells Innovation

 Visual design varies throughout each section, with the final specifications completely inverting the colour scheme into dark mode.
 This is a clear break in the flow, re-engaging the reader as they reach the boilerplate information.

-Within the Autopilot section, boldly titled ‘The Future of Driving’, users can click ‘Learn More’ for a detailed breakdown of the autopilot features.
-The page expands into a carousel, which includes ‘Navigate on Autopilot’, ‘Summon’, ‘Autopark’ and ‘Auto Lane Change’ sections.
+Within the Autopilot section, boldly titled ‘Future of Driving’.
+The page expands into a fluid, well blocked page, which includes ‘Navigate on Autopilot’, ‘Full Self-Driving Capability’, ‘Tesla Vision’ and ‘Advanced Sensor Coverage’ sections.
 An explainer video shows each feature in action.
-The animation is essential here.
+This is essential here.
 It is the most succinct, accurate way to show how this ground-breaking technology works in practice.

-Tesla takes the opportunity to highlight their core innovation again in the car configurator, with a whole section offering the inclusion of their Autopilot feature.
-This section is not identical to the explanation given in the product pages, so avoids repetitive content.
 Animations show how the technology works in everyday life, supported by simple prose.
 There’s a smaller section of text beneath this that goes into detail regarding testing, reliability, safety and updates to provide the extra reassurance people want.
 By reproducing this explainer in multiple positions on the site, they ensure that customers can’t miss what sets them apart.

-11 ways Tesla’s Website Design Sells Luxury Innovation
+11 Ways Tesla’s Website Design Sells Luxury Innovation

 1. Make the homepage simple, familiar and easy to navigate to reassure visitors